Borderline Personality Disorder: What You Need to Know

 Also, sufferers can become extremely frustrated because they cannot communicate their feelings effectively or regulate their emotions.

-They often suffer in silence, make decisions in secrecy, abandoning social relationships, and feeling an emptiness.
+They often suffer in silence, make decisions in secrecy, abandon social relationships, and feel an emptiness.
 Often, it’s described as a feeling that a person is missing something inside and has a strong desire, a thirst to fill it.
 This feeling of emptiness is sharp, constantly present, and not familiar to many people.

 People with BPD often engage in maladaptive behavior or self-harm to fill the void.
 For example, they try to self-medicate the feeling of emptiness with alcohol.